hacklab-fi/itinfra/src/matrix/signal.md

 - Issue `login` to link the bridge as a secondary device
 - Follow instructions bot tells you

-You can use your Singal app on an phone as your primary device, or run Signal app in Virtual Android, or there is also 3rd alternative: signal-cli, which usage is explained out in [Mautrix-signal wiki](https://docs.mau.fi/bridges/go/signal/authentication.html)
+You can use your Signal app on an phone as your primary device, or run Signal app in Virtual Android, or there is also 3rd alternative: signal-cli, which usage is explained out in [Mautrix-signal wiki](https://docs.mau.fi/bridges/go/signal/authentication.html)

 ### Double puppeting